thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV-2/6vxs/README.md

 ## Description

-2 脜 Crystal Structure of Mac1 domain of NSP3 from SARS CoV-2.
+2 Å Crystal Structure of Mac1 domain of NSP3 from SARS CoV-2.
 This domain has a function as an ADP ribose 1"-phosphatase.

 ## Basefolder